 There is no error that the Word will not address in one way or the other.
 Seek the guidance of the Holy Spirit, the Author of this book, to know the correct applications for your people.

 Never stop.
-Teach it with love and with full assurance that “faith comes by hearing and hearing by the Word of God” (Hebrews 10:17).
+Teach it with love and with full assurance that “faith comes by hearing and hearing by the Word of God” (Romans 10:17).

-Go into the ministry believing that God’s people do not need your most clever ideas, but to know the Word of God.
+Enter the ministry with the knowledge that God’s people do not need your most clever ideas, but to know the Word of God.
 They do not come to church starving to know how the latest schemes from the business world apply to them but hungering to know God and His word.

 Teach and preach the word with the full assurance that….